 What is the salary difference between the front office & back office?

 Another distinction between the front and back office (and middle, if you like) is the pay.
-It’s hardly like the front office staff light their cigars with 50 pound notes whilst the back office huddle, like characters in a Dickens novel, around the single coal they can afford with their wages.
+It’s hardly like the front office staff light their cigars with 50 pound notes while the back office huddle like characters in a Dickens novel around the single coal they can afford with their wages.